yoruboku/aidc-bot/README.md

 ---

-Made by python using yoruboku.
+Made by Python using YoruBoku.